467: No Such Thing As Free Laundry

 One complaint was registered with the ABC.

-No, but genuinely, look, when they toured, one mother ran and she put her baby down on the road so that their tour caravan would stop and she could get an autograph.
+No, but genuinely, look, when they toured, one mother ran and she put her baby down on the road so that their tour caravan would stop and she could get an automobile.

-There was a hotel which cut up their bed sheets after they'd left and they sold it via newspaper.
+There was a hotel which cut up their bed sheets after they'd left and they sold it via newspaper options.
+Oh, they do that all the time.

 I think that's fish policy, right?